SWE-Lego/SWE-Lego/README.md

 We introduce DeepSWE-Preview, a reasoning-enabled coding agent trained from scratch from Qwen3-32B with only reinforcement learning (RL).
 It achieves 59.2% on SWE-Bench-Verified with test-time scaling, reaching SOTA for open-weight coding agents (42.2% Pass@1, 71.0% Pass@16).

 DeepSWE is trained using [**rLLM**](https://github.com/rllm-org/rllm), our framework for post-training language agents using high-quality SWE environments from [**R2E-Gym**](https://github.com/R2E-Gym/R2E-Gym).

-We’ve open-sourced everything—our dataset, code, training, and evaluation logs, for everyone to progress on scaling and improving agents with RL.
+We’ve open-sourced everything—our dataset, code, and training scripts, for everyone to progress on scaling and improving software engineering agents.

 ## Reproduction Guide 🎯